jsaelhof/bench-test/README.md

 This app is an implementation of the test found here: https://resttest.bench.co/.

 I have implemented the requirements as described in the test documentation.
 I'd like to take moment to highlight some notable parts of the application.

+Note: I have also created a branch with some additional work, beyond the scope of the original requirements, that I would invite you to [look at here](https://github.com/jsaelhof/bench-test/tree/expense-summary)
 <br/>
 <br/>
 <br/>